FusionSid/FusionSidAPI.py/README.md

 # FusionSidAPI Wrapper for python

-An asynchronous (badly coded) api wrapper to use [FusionSidAPI](https://fusionsidapi.herokuapp.com/) in python.
+An asynchronous api wrapper to use [FusionSidAPI](https://fusionsidapi.herokuapp.com/) in python.

 ---